 North Cardiff Woodlands Project

-Cardiff Council, Natural Resources Wales and the Wildlife Trust are working with user groups, landowners and land managers to raise awareness and manage access to these protected sites.
+Cardiff Council, Natural Resources Wales and the Wildlife Trust South & West Wales (WTSWW) are working together with user groups and local communities to restore the woods, while ensuring appropriate and safe access for everyone.

 Cardiff Council